emmastrand/EmmaStrand_Notebook/_posts/2022-07-28-16S-V3V4-Test-Run-Analysis-Pipeline.md

 This seems to be variable with one adult Mcapitata fragment yielding high general bacteria and one with little to no general bacteria.
 I don't think this is an annealing temperature issue rather than a V4 only region specific issue.

 #### 4.)
 What kind of noise do we get from negative controls?

 This seems to really variable..
 The 338F negative control had many reads that passed filtering and were assigned to taxonomic units while the negative control from 341F and 515F did not.

+338F: This negative control has the same # of reads as the samples which is not what we want and more less renders the samples un-usable.
+This could be in well to well contamination.
+We can look at the composition of neighboring wells and compare to the composition of the negative control.
+341F: Lower # of readss than the samples and no bacteria reads assigned, yay!
+Great.
+515F: This still has lower # of reads, not zero but lower than 5,000 sub samples threshold which is great.

+Alternatives: Do an extraction negative control and sequence multiple negative controls.
+If there is high # of reads, view to a more in depth tax unit and see if these are human contamination (i.e. someone breathing on it but with masks that shouldn't be an issue).

 #### Final thoughts

 Especially because I cannot get Mcapitata fragments to show up with either of the V3V4 primers, I'm not super confident this is worth pursuing..
 Maybe Pacuta only for Holobiont Integration but not KBay adult Mcapitata samples.

+Wesley is going to reach out to Austin from Donahue lab b/c he successfully sequenced Mcap microbiome too.
+Nelson's lab hasn't done extractions in a couple years and are going to try to sequence KBay project fully for 16S so if theirs works then we don't need to pursue KBay Mcap samples at URI.